andrey-p/ectoplasm-js/README.md

 };
 ```

+You can pass any number of arguments back in your script.

-Two scripts are already made available, `ping` and `addScripts`.
+Two scripts are already made available:

-`ping` simply returns your args back to you - in case you want to test things.
+- `ping` simply returns your args back to you - in case you want to test things.

-`addScripts` adds scripts at runtime, much like `initialise`:
+- `addScripts` adds scripts at runtime, much like `initialise`:

 ```javascript
 ecto.run("addScripts", {